 - (a) The Attorney shall act as legal advisor to and be attorney for the Council and shall be responsible solely to the Council.
-The Attorney He-shall advise any officer or department head of the City in matters relating to his-that person's official duties when so requested and shall file with the Clerk a copy of all written opinions given by himthe Attorney. - (b) The AttorneyHe shall prosecute ordinance violations and conduct for the City such cases in court and before other legally constituted tribunals as the Council may request.
-The AttorneyHe shall file with the Clerk copies of such records and files relating thereto as the Council may direct. - (c) The Attorney He-shall prepare or review all ordinances, contracts, bonds and other written instruments which are submitted to him by the Council and shall promptly give his an opinion as to the legality thereof. - (d) The Attorney He shall call to the attention of the Council and the City Manager all matters of law and changes or developments therein affecting the City. - (e) The AttorneyHe shall perform such other duties as may be prescribed for him-by this Charter, by the Council, or as prescribed by State or Federal law, or regulation. - (f) The AttorneyHe shall at all times cooperate with the City Manager and provide such information and reports and perform such duties as are requested by the City Manager, so long as they are not inconsistent with the duties of his-the office as herein provided. - (g) The AttorneyHe shall recommend to the Council retention of special legal counsel to handle any matter in which the City has legal interest or to assist the Attorneyhim when he believes if it to be is in the best interest of the City. - (h) The compensation set by the Council for the Attorney shall be in contemplation of the normal duties of that office.
-Special compensation may be provided at the discretion of the Council for appeals to, or litigation in, the Federal courts, the Circuit Court or State appellate courts; for work requiring extensive hearings before quasi-judicial or administrative tribunals; for legal work in connection with the issuance of bonds of the City; for condemnation proceedings or for other matters outside the scope of thehis normal duties of the office.
+The Attorney shall advise any officer or department head of the City in matters relating to that person's official duties when so requested and shall file with the Clerk a copy of all written opinions given by the Attorney. - (b) The Attorney shall prosecute ordinance violations and conduct for the City such cases in court and before other legally constituted tribunals as the Council may request.
+The Attorney shall file with the Clerk copies of such records and files relating thereto as the Council may direct. - (c) The Attorney shall prepare or review all ordinances, contracts, bonds and other written instruments which are submitted by the Council and shall promptly give an opinion as to the legality thereof. - (d) The Attorney shall call to the attention of the Council and the City Manager all matters of law and changes or developments therein affecting the City. - (e) The Attorney shall perform such other duties as may be prescribed by this Charter, by the Council, or as prescribed by State or Federal law, or regulation. - (f) The Attorney shall at all times cooperate with the City Manager and provide such information and reports and perform such duties as are requested by the City Manager, so long as they are not inconsistent with the duties of the office as herein provided. - (g) The Attorney shall recommend to the Council retention of special legal counsel to handle any matter in which the City has legal interest or to assist the Attorney if it is in the best interest of the City.

+(h) The compensation set by the Council for the Attorney shall be in contemplation of the normal duties of that office.
+Special compensation may be provided at the discretion of the Council for appeals to, or litigation in, the Federal courts, the Circuit Court or State appellate courts; for work requiring extensive hearings before quasi-judicial or administrative tribunals; for legal work in connection with the issuance of bonds of the City; for condemnation proceedings or for other matters outside the scope of the normal duties of the office.
 No special compensation, nor any compensation to special legal counsel, shall be paid except in accordance with an agreement made between the Council and the Attorney or special counsel prior to the time such special services have been rendered.